 If you have been granted your student visa, you may receive permission to work with your visa grant.
 This will also apply to any family member travelling with you on your student visa.
-You are not allowed to work until your course has started and you can work up to 20 hours a week while your course is in session (not counting any work undertaken as a registered component of your course of study).
+You are not allowed to work until your course has started and you can work up to 48 hours a fortnightly while your course is in session (not counting any work undertaken as a registered component of your course of study).
 However, you can work unlimited hours during scheduled course breaks.
 Your family members are not allowed to work until you begin the scheduled course.

-Family members are allowed to work up to 20 hours per week at all times after your course has commenced.
+Family members are allowed to work up to 48 hours fortnightly after your course has commenced.